The Junior Section meeting are held on the second Friday of each month at the ASV Lodge.

 Subjects vary from finding your way round the Night Sky, Astro-photography, how to choose a telescope, Black holes, the size of the Universe, the solar system, how do stars work, to Atomic Physics & Cosmology.
-We include also Space News & have our own web site
+We also talk about Space News and current events in space

 If possible, please bring the following items to each meeting.
 A pen or pencil; torch with a red filter (Red cellophane held with an elastic band is fine) and Binoculars if you have access to them.
 The ASV can loan you a pair on the night if you don't have any.
 For past members please bring your folder, logbook and Planisphere.
 New members will be issued with a folder and logbook.
 All other materials will be provided for our activities.
 Weather permitting, we will be observing through our telescopes.
 If you have a telescope, you are most welcome to bring it along.
 We can, if necessary, help you to set it up, teach you how to use it and all enjoy an extra instrument.